clarktommie/capstoneProject2026/README.md

 - Likely driver: inconsistent NCES reporting universe/template differences across eras.
 - Corrective action: harmonized enrollment derivations to improve comparability for longitudinal rate analysis.

+## Potential Bias: Sample Restriction and Comparability

+## Sample Restriction (1987–Present)

+The panel is restricted to 1987 onward due to a structural break in the underlying data-generating process prior to 1987.

+Pre-1987 observations are not comparable in measurement, reporting coverage, and policy codification.
+Including those years would violate panel homogeneity assumptions and introduce non-structural noise into fixed effects and dynamic specifications.

+This restriction is not outcome-based filtering.
+It is a data consistency adjustment to ensure:

+- Comparable incident classification
+- Consistent enrollment coverage
+- Reliable policy coding
+- Stable variance structure

+All models are therefore estimated on the 1987–present balanced policy-enrollment panel.

 ## Repository Structure

 ```text